The Current — and Future — State of Clean Air Regulations

 Change is happening at the local level as well.
-New York City and three bordering counties require a 5 percent biodiesel blend for heating oil.
+New York City and three bordering counties require a 10 percent biodiesel blend for heating oil by 2025.
 In our hometown of Ames, Iowa, the city fleet is running several maintenance vehicles on 100% biodiesel to reduce emissions.

 This is not a comprehensive list of regulations, but it shows that these types of policies are not limited to the West Coast.